Alwen Reservoir, near Denbigh

 The picnic site has benches set around a large lake.

-The trails are waymarked and start from the car park.
+All of the walking trails are waymarked and start from the Bod Petryal car park.

 This short walk goes past huge trees, the old gamekeeper’s cottage and the beautiful lake.